return42/sphkerneldoc/doc/books/linux_tv/media/dvb/audio_function_calls.rst

 DESCRIPTION

 This ioctl restarts the decoding and playing process previously paused with AUDIO_PAUSE command.

-It only works if the stream were previously stopped with AUDIO_PAUSE

 SYNOPSIS